 Leptomeningeal carcinomatosis (LC), also termed neoplastic meningitis, is a serious complication of cancer that carries substantial rates of morbidity and mortality.
 It may occur at any stage in the neoplastic disease, either as the presenting sign or as a late complication, though it is associated frequently with relapse of cancer elsewhere in the body.

 LC occurs with invasion to and subsequent proliferation of neoplastic cells in the subarachnoid space.
 Intra-axial CNS tumors of diverse origins and hematologic cancers may spread to this space, which is bound by the leptomeninges.
+Infiltration of the meningeal space may thus occur from drop metastases via spread of the extra-axial space, hematogenous seeding, or local perinueral invasion; perinueral invasion is not infrequently seen in the context of gastric cancer or head and neck cancers.

 The leptomeninges consist of the arachnoid and the pia mater; the space between the 2 contains the CSF.
 When tumor cells enter the CSF (either by direct extension, as in primary brain tumors, or by hematogenous dissemination, as in leukemia), they are transported throughout the nervous system by CSF flow, causing either multifocal or diffuse infiltration of the leptomeninges in a sheetlike fashion along the surface of the brain and spinal cord.
 This multifocal seeding of the leptomeninges by malignant cells is called leptomeningeal carcinomatosis if the primary is a solid tumor, and lymphomatous meningitis or leukemic meningitis if the primary is not a solid tumor.